-- ✓ Institutional resources (hospitals, CLSC, CHLSDs, etc.), including alternative resources that are financed by public funding, such as foster family and intermediate resources; - ✓ Private-public resources (medical clinics, ambulances, etc.); - ✓ Organized social support and government subsidized community groups; - ✓ Natural environment (family and self help groups such as church organizations) - Community organizations or the non-profit sector.
+- 1. Institutional resources (hospitals, CLSC, CHLSDs, etc.), including alternative resources that are financed by public funding, such as foster family and intermediate resources; - 2.
+Private-public resources (medical clinics, ambulances, etc.); - 3.
+Organized social support and government subsidized community groups; - 4.
+Natural environment (family and self help groups such as church organizations); - 5.
+Community organizations or the non-profit sector.

-An effective and efficient integrated health and social services network which is responsive to demographic realities of different English-speaking communities.
-The network acts in full partnership/participation with health and social services institutions, regional planners, community organizations and a cooperative provincial and federal governments by: delivering local primary health care and services and health prevention and promotion; using innovative models to access specialized health and social services where required; and working with a well-supported community resource sector.
+An effective and efficient integrated health and social services network which is responsive to the evolving needs of the different English-speaking communities and their demographic realities.
+The community acts in full partnership/participation with health and social services institutions, regional planners, community organizations and cooperative provincial and federal governments towards the delivery of local primary health care prevention and health promotion, using innovative models to access specialized health and social services where required and working with a well supported community resource sector.

-- ✓ Increase the participation and leadership of English-speaking communities within the Health & Social Services system. - Ensure that the English-speaking communities are well informed regarding the range of health and social services that they are entitled to receive. - ✓ Increase the level of support for community resources. - Encourage full participation of English-speaking communities in initiatives to renew the Health & Social Services system, so that new priorities and programs reflect the regional realities. - ✓ Increase access to English language health and social services through measures that strengthen our communities and support adaptation of the health and social services system in order to meet the needs of English-speaking people.
+- Goal 1: Increase the participation and leadership of English-speaking communities within the Health & Social Services system. - Goal 2: Ensure that the English-speaking communities are well informed regarding the range of health and social services that they are entitled to receive. - Goal 3: Increase the level of support for community resources. - Goal 4: Encourage full participation of English-speaking communities in initiatives to renew the Health & Social Services system, so that new priorities and programs reflect the regional realities. - Goal 5: Increase access to English language health and social services through measures that strengthen our communities and support adaptation of the health and social services system in order to meet the needs of English-speaking people.